ra1nb0rn/avain/README.md

 ## Usage
-To use AVAIN, simply call it by typing ``avain`` without any arguments in a terminal and you will get presented with the following usage information.
+To use AVAIN, simply call it by typing ``avain`` without any arguments in a terminal and you will see the following usage information.
 ```
 usage: avain [-h] [-n NETWORKS [NETWORKS ...]] [-nL NETWORK_LIST] [-uM]
-             [-c CONFIG] [-o OUTPUT] [-p PORTS] [-sN] [-v]
              [-sR SCAN_RESULTS [SCAN_RESULTS ...]]
              [-vS VULNERABILITY_SCORES [VULNERABILITY_SCORES ...]]
+             [-wM WEBSERVER_MAP [WEBSERVER_MAP ...]] [-c CONFIG] [-o OUTPUT]
+             [-p PORTS] [-sN] [-v] [-nV]
-avain: error: at least one of the following arguments is required: -n/--network,-nL/--network-list, -uD/--update-modules or any one of [-sR/--scan-results, -vS/--vulnerability-scores]
+avain: error: at least one of the following arguments is required: -n/--network, -nL/--network-list, -uD/--update-modules or any one of [-sR/--scan-results, -vS/--vulnerability-scores, -wM/--webserver-map]
 ```
-To simply run AVAIN on some target ``192.168.42.1``, call it like so:
+For running AVAIN on some target like ``192.168.42.1``, the corresponding call is:
 ```
 avain -n 192.168.42.1
 ```